johnstew/forge-nodejs-sdk/README.md

     const ForgeDistributionApi = sdk.ForgeDistributionApi;
     const ForgeFrontEndApi = sdk.ForgeFrontEndApi;

+Consider that most methods returns Es6 `Promise`, write the correct implementation code to catch errors and handle continuation.

 ### How to call a management API

     let api = new ForgeManagementApi(config.managementApi);